Diversity

 Displacement and Loss of Native Crayfish Biodiversity

 The aggressive behavior and rapid growth of invasive crayfishes make them considerable threats to native crayfish biodiversity.
-In fact, many studies have posed that introduced non-indigenous crayfishes are the single greatest threat to global crayfish biodiversity (Lodge et al., 2000).
-In the Great Lakes Region, invasive crayfishes, such as the rusty crayfish, have displaced native species from large portions of their natural ranges (Momot, 1996; Taylor and Redmer, 1996; Olden et al., 2006).
+In fact, many studies have posed that introduced non-indigenous crayfishes are the single greatest threat to global crayfish biodiversity (Lodge et al., 2000a).
+In the Great Lakes region, invasive crayfishes, such as the rusty crayfish, have displaced native species from large portions of their natural ranges (Momot, 1996; Taylor and Redmer, 1996; Olden et al., 2006).

 Other Aquatic Invertebrates